JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/technical_tips/git_phasing.rst

 d) Checking out a given version of MESONH
 --------------------------------------------

-Once the repository is cloned, it's better for you to checkout your own branch (by default, you are on HEAD of the MNH-57-branch development branch).
+Once the repository is cloned, it's better for you to checkout your own branch (by default, you are on HEAD of the MNH-57-branch development branch). *I think this sentence should be changed*

 To create your local branch corresponding to the V5-7-1 version, type: